jemmy512/book-notes/Linux/linux-kernel.md

    * it is too small to ever cause noticeable irq latency. */

   swapgs

+/* 1. swap to kernel stack
-  /* This path is only taken when PAGE_TABLE_ISOLATION is disabled so it
+   * This path is only taken when PAGE_TABLE_ISOLATION is disabled so it
    * is not required to switch CR3. */
   movq  %rsp, PER_CPU_VAR(rsp_scratch)
   movq  PER_CPU_VAR(cpu_current_top_of_stack), %rsp

+/* 2. save user stack
-  /* Construct struct pt_regs on stack */
+  * Construct struct pt_regs on stack */
   pushq  $__USER_DS                 /* pt_regs->ss */
   pushq  PER_CPU_VAR(rsp_scratch)   /* pt_regs->sp */
   pushq  %r11                       /* pt_regs->flags */